cammanderson/mmb/README.md

 # Minimalist Markdown Blog

-My minimalist markdown blog.
-Done for a coding blog.

-Currently silex based, markdown and pygment colourful coding, calls directly to markdown stored on the server.

-Eventually to be moved to MCB (Minimalist Coders Blog) for more broader use.
-Developers can then implement their own article providers (file, git, cmf etc), formating and highlighters (e.g. pygments, geshi etc).
+Focus on writing clean blog articles using simple markdown.
+Include beautiful colourful fenced code blocks that people will love.

+Minimalistic approach, based on silex.
+Chose where to store and retrieve your markdown, I'm using a separate git repository.
+Articles are pushed here and mapped by the FileArticleService.

+## Usage

+Install pygments.

-## Silex Service Provider and Route
+### Silex Service Provider and Route

 You can add the article service and then use it in your application as needed.